knative/community/SECURITY.md

 Knative Security engages with partners, including vendors that host Knative-based products, to responsibly disclose newly discovered vulnerabilities.

+If you believe your organization should participate in Knative's CVD process, please contact Knative Security to discuss this.

 For more information on CVD, please review the information provided in the following links: